 "The Greatest Spectacle in Racing," this 500-mile IndyCar race is the biggest event of the year for Hoosiers.

 Tickets for the following year go on sale in June.
-For Race Day, general admission prices start at $35, whereas reserved seating—which comes with General Admission access—starts at $50.
-The Indy 500 takes place on the Sunday before Memorial Day.
-In 2020, it will be held on Sunday, May 24.
+For Race Day, general admission prices start at $40.
+The Indy 500 takes place on the Sunday of Memorial Day Weekend.
 You can buy your tickets to the event on the Indianapolis Motor Speedway website.

 If you plan to attend the Indy 500, book your flights and hotel sooner rather than later, as prices do increase at this time of year.

 Indiana winters are quite harsh.
 The average temperature in January is 34 degrees F, but it is not unusual to experience temperatures in the negative teens and 20s.
 Factor in sleet, snow, and wind, and you're going to need your heaviest winter gear (thermals included) if you intend to be somewhat comfortable.

 This is the best time of year to visit the museums, check out an event at the Palladium, or hole up in one of the city's many breweries—but if you don't mind the cold, Indy lights up (figuratively and literally) around the holidays.